You’re here because you want us to answer “how much does branding cost?”. And that’s exactly what we’re going to do.

 - Both Together

-Let’s take a look at each of those in turn, and explore what each branding service covers.
+Let’s take a look at each of those in turn, and explore what each branding service and deliverable covers.

 Your brand strategy is the backbone of your brand and helps to enforce or reinforce your position in the market.